wie-niet/php-JsonData/README.md

 ```
 ### update
-by default it will be read without creating an write lock, unless $lock is set to true.
+By default read() will read the item data without creating an write lock, unless $lock is set to true.
+With update() you don't need to obtain a lock, it will do that for you.

 ```php